michaelmcandrew/civicrm-user-guide-gitbook/membership/manual-entry-of-memberships.md

     permission if payments are involved and make sure the user has edit contact permission for the associated contact record.

-MOre details on permissions can be found at [http://wiki.civicrm.org/confluence/display/CRMDOC/Default+Permissions+and+Roles](http://wiki.civicrm.org/confluence/display/CRMDOC/Default+Permissions+and+Roles)
+More details on permissions can be found at [http://wiki.civicrm.org/confluence/display/CRMDOC/Default+Permissions+and+Roles](http://wiki.civicrm.org/confluence/display/CRMDOC/Default+Permissions+and+Roles)
 .